TheCaptain989/radarr-striptracks/README.md

 Script errors will show up in both the script log and the native Radarr/Sonarr log.

 Log rotation is performed with 5 log files of 512KB each being kept.
->![warning] **WARNING:** If debug logging is enabled with a level above 1, the log file can grow very large very quickly.  *Do not leave high-level debug logging enabled permanently.*
+> [!CAUTION] If debug logging is enabled with a level above 1, the log file can grow very large very quickly.  *Do not leave high-level debug logging enabled permanently.*

 # Uninstall
 To completely remove the mod: